DataFire/Integrations/integrations/generated/google_slides/README.md

   * fields `string`: The fields that should be updated.
   * lineProperties [LineProperties](#lineproperties)
   * objectId `string`: The object ID of the line the update is applied to.

+### UpdatePageElementAltTextRequest
+* UpdatePageElementAltTextRequest `object`: Updates the alt text title and/or description of a
+  * description `string`: The updated alt text description of the page element.
+If unset the existing
+  * objectId `string`: The object ID of the page element the updates are applied to.
+  * title `string`: The updated alt text title of the page element.
+If unset the

 ### UpdatePageElementTransformRequest
 * UpdatePageElementTransformRequest `object`: Updates the transform of a page element.